lvbn/Biblifica/README.md

 # BIBLIFICA
-Biblifica is an ecommerce that sells beautifully designed clothes and offers consumers the possibility to configure the clothes according to their own desires.
+Biblifica is an e-commerce that sells beautifully designed clothes and offers consumers the possibility to configure the clothes according to their own desires.

 ## Visit the website: